-OPTIMISE draws and builds on two main strands of our research.
-The first is our world-leading Stand Up Australia program of studies, which have demonstrated substantial (>1.3–16hrs/day) reductions in overall sitting time in general adult working populations using multi-component interventions similar to what we propose here.
+The study draws and builds on two main strands of research led by Professor David Dunstan.
+The first is the world-leading Stand Up Australia program of studies, which used similar interventions to show substantial reductions in sitting time (>1.3–16 hours a day) in general adult working populations.

-It also builds on the findings from our laboratory studies at the Baker Institute, showing that substantial (↓ 39%) reductions in postprandial glucose (PPG; a significant contributor to overall glycaemic control — HbA1c) can be acutely [1-day] achieved by reducing and interrupting prolonged sitting time.
+The second is findings from laboratory studies at the Baker Institute, showing that substantial (39%) reductions in postprandial glucose (PPG; a significant contributor to overall glycaemic control (HbA1c)) can be acutely [1-day] achieved by reducing and interrupting prolonged sitting time.

 Click here for more information or to join the OPTIMISE study.